 Creating a new group

 PMN uses Groups to organize one or more Organizations into a sub-network to work on one or more Projects.
-To create a new Group, click on Network/Groups to see the list of existing groups.
-Click Add button to view the Group form, enter its name, and click Save.
+To create a new group, click on Network/Groups to see the list of existing groups.
+Click the Add button to view the group form, enter its name, and click Save.
 Once saved, edit the group and configure it according the following sections.

-Note: the term Group is used in two different contexts within PMN; as an organizational group described here, and used to set of rights a Security Group which then can be used to assign those rights to one or more users in the “Member of Groups” panel in the user profile page.
+Note: the term Group is used in two different contexts within PMN; as an organizational group described here, and as a Security Group, used to assign sets of rights to users.

 Group Information